ballerina-platform/ballerina-dev-website/learn/get-started/write-a-grpc-service-with-ballerina.md

 ### Create the service project

-In the terminal, navigate to the `grpc` directory, and execute the command below to create the Ballerina project for the gRPC service implementation:
+In the terminal, navigate to the `grpc_sample` directory, and execute the command below to create the Ballerina project for the gRPC service implementation:

 > **Note:** For more information on Ballerina packages, see [Organizing Ballerina code](/learn/organizing-ballerina-code/).